 9. What are graphs, and how are they represented in computer memory?

 Answer: Graphs are non-linear data structures that consist of nodes (vertices) and edges (connections).
 Each edge connects two nodes, representing a relationship between them.
-Graphs can be represented in computer memory using adjacency matrices or adjacency lists.
+Additionally, graphs can be represented in computer memory using adjacency matrices or adjacency lists.
 An adjacency matrix is a 2D array where cells store the presence or absence of an edge, while an adjacency list is an array of linked lists or arrays, with each list/array representing the neighbors of a node.

 10. Write an algorithm to find the shortest path in a graph using Dijkstra’s or Breadth-First Search (BFS) algorithm.